mathewgomas-alfred/mathewgomas.io/user_manual/introduction_from_other_software/introduction_from_photoshop.rst

 Incremental Save
 ~~~~~~~~~~~~~~~~

-You can save your artwork with the pattern : *myartworksname_001.kra*, *myartworksname_002.kra*, *myartworksname_003.kra* etc, by pressing a single key on the keyboard.
+You can save your artwork with the pattern : *myartworksname_001.kra*, *myartworksname_002.kra*, *myartworksname_003.kra* etc., by pressing a single key on the keyboard.
 Krita will increment the final number if the pattern "_XXX" is recognized at the end of the file's name.

 .. image:: /images/Krita-incremental-saves.png
    :align: center